 Hi, I'm Jill Renken, Older Americans Act consultant with the Greater Wisconsin Agency on Aging Resources and Community Research Associate with the Community Academic Aging Research Network.

 I'm here to help, so if you have questions about the Living Well program, are interested in becoming a Living Well program leader, or would like to bring a Living Well workshop to your community, please contact me.

-Living Well is an evidence-based workshop for people who have one or more chronic conditions.
+Living Well is a high-level evidence-based workshop for people who have one or more chronic conditions.
 A chronic condition is an on-going health problem or disease such as diabetes, heart disease, arthritis, and other long-term problems.
 Developed at Stanford University, the Living Well workshop meets for 2-1/2 hours a week for six weeks.
-Classes are highly participative, where mutual support and success build participants’ confidence in their ability to manage their health condition to maintain active and fulfilling lives.
+Classes are highly participative.
+Mutual support and success build participants’ confidence in their ability to manage their health condition to maintain active and fulfilling lives.
 It is facilitated by two trained leaders in a classroom style, but most of the learning comes from sharing and helping others with similar challenges.